 Fortunately, the Steam Deck as-is already makes for a pretty great handheld gaming experience, and can even be used for some desktop and web browsing tasks surprisingly comfortably with dual-touchpad typing.

 The main downsides of the Steam Deck as a handheld crop up in the form of limited storage space and no protective case except the included carrying case out-of-the-box.

-Especially with the entry and mid-range Steam Deck models, you can find yourself running out of storage for games surprisingly quickly, so I definitely recommend an additional SD card to those users, or anyone who wants to have a sizable Steam Deck game library.
+Especially with the non-OLED Steam Deck models, you can find yourself running out of storage for games surprisingly quickly, so I definitely recommend an additional SD card to those users, or anyone who wants to have a sizable Steam Deck game library.

 The protective case is fairly optional, especially if you take good care of the device and keep it in the included protective carrying case when not in use, but having an extra shell, screen protector, or both to protect your investment can provide a lot of peace of mind.

 What You Need For a Good Steam Deck PC Experience